-Figure 4.2: Network set up for studying the MANET AODV
+Figure 4-2: Network set up for studying the MANET AODV

-- Step 1: A network scenario is designed in NetSim GUI comprising of 5 Wireless Nodes and one ad-hoc link in the "Mobile Adhoc Network" Network Library. - Step 2: In the General Properties of Wireless Node 3, Wireshark Capture is set to Online. - Step 3: In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI. - Step 4: CBR applications with default properties is configured. - Step 5: Channel characteristics are set as: Path loss only; Path loss model: Log Distance; Path loss exponent: 3.6.
+Step 1: A network scenario is designed in NetSim GUI comprising of 5 Wireless Nodes and one ad-hoc link in the "Mobile Adhoc Network" Network Library.

-Step 6: Set AODV routing protocol under network layer properties in all nodes.

-Step 7: Packet Trace is enabled in the NetSim GUI, and hence we are able to track the route which the packets have chosen to reach the destination based on AODV.
-In NetSim GUI Plots are Enabled.

-Step 8: Right click on the Application Flow App1 CBR and select Properties or click on the Application icon present in the top ribbon/toolbar.

-A CBR Application is generated from Wireless Node 1 i.e., Source to Wireless Node 2 i.e., Destination with Packet Size remaining 1460Bytes and Inter Arrival Time remaining 20000μs.
-Transport Protocol is set to UDP instead of TCP.

-Step 9: Run simulation for 10 seconds.
+- Step 2: In the General Properties of Wireless Node 3, Wireshark Capture is set to Online. - Step 3: In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI. - Step 4: The Medium Access Protocol was set to DCF in INTERFACE_1(WIRELESS)-> Datalink layer of all Wireless Nodes - Step 5: Channel characteristics are set as: Path loss only; Path loss model: Log Distance; Path loss exponent: 3. - Step 6: Set AODV routing protocol under network layer properties in all nodes. - Step 7: Packet Trace is enabled in the NetSim GUI, and hence we are able to track the route which the packets have chosen to reach the destination based on AODV.
+In NetSim GUI Plots are Enabled. - Step 8: Click on the Application icon present in the top ribbon/toolbar. - A CBR Application is generated from Wireless Node 1 i.e., Source to Wireless Node 2 i.e., Destination with Packet Size remaining 1460Bytes and Inter Arrival Time remaining 20000μs.
+Transport Protocol is set to UDP instead of TCP. - Step 9: Run simulation for 10 seconds.